 Graduate applicants who have university-level educational experience outside the United States are required to provide an official course-by-course evaluation in English, including the cumulative grade-point average.
 The evaluation must be certified by World Education Service (WES), a Foreign Credential Evaluation Services (FCE) approved by Embry-Riddle.
 Please choose the WES ICAP evaluation.
-We also accept evaluations from the following foreign credential evaluation services: ACEI, ECE, IERF, and Josef Silny & Associates.
+We also accept evaluations from the following foreign credential evaluation services: ACEI, ECE, IERF, Josef Silny & Associates, and SpanTran.

 To be admitted into a degree program, international students who will not be graduating from an English educational system within the last two years, or for whom English is not the primary language, must submit official TOEFL, IELTS, or Cambridge scores.
 The preferred TOEFL score for admissions is 213 (computer based), 550 (paper based), or 79 (IBT-Internet based).
 The preferred IELTS score for admission is 6.0.
 The preferred Cambridge score is 170.
 Students scoring below the preferred score may be deferred for enrollment to our Embry-Riddle Language Institute (ERLI).
 Admission to ERLI does not guarantee admission to an Embry-Riddle degree program.
 Admissions also encourages all applicants for whom English is not the primary language spoken at home to consider taking the SAT I to supplement their language proficiency exam scores.
 This additional information will aid the University in accurately assessing verbal skills.
 For more information about testing dates and locations contact:

 Educational Testing Service